ClearMatch/clear-match/docs/environment-migration-instructions.md

 - **main branch** → Golden source (no deployments)
 - **production branch** → Deploys to new production environment

+## Modern Vercel Configuration Options

+**Important Update**: Vercel now provides flexible configuration options that allow you to control deployment behavior without requiring multiple projects.
+The original approach in this document suggested using two Vercel projects, but this is no longer necessary.

+### Recommended Modern Approach

+Use a **single Vercel project** with branch-based environment configuration:

+1. **Configure deployment rules** in `vercel.json`
+2. **Set custom production branch** (e.g., `production` instead of `main`)
+3. **Use environment-specific variables** based on branch/environment
+4. **Control which branches trigger deployments**
+5. **Use deployment targeting** with `vercel deploy --target=<environment>`

+This approach is simpler, more maintainable, and follows current Vercel best practices.

+### Available Vercel Environment Types

+- **production**: Live environment for end users
+- **preview**: Staging/testing environment
+- **development**: Local development environment
+- **custom environments**: Named environments (e.g., `staging`, `testing`)

 ## Migration Overview

-### How Vercel's GitHub App Integration Works
+### How Vercel's GitHub App Integration Actually Works

-With the GitHub app integration, Vercel has fixed branch → deployment mappings:
-- **main branch** → Always creates "Production" deployments
+Vercel's GitHub app integration behavior can be controlled through configuration:
-- **All other branches** → Always create "Preview" deployments
+- **Default behavior**: main branch creates "Production" deployments, other branches create "Preview" deployments

-Since we can't change this behavior, we'll use **two Vercel projects**:
+- **Configurable**: This behavior can be customized using `vercel.json` configuration files
+- **Production branch flexibility**: You can configure any branch to be the production branch

+We have two deployment strategy options:

+**Option A: Single Project with Branch Configuration (Recommended)**
+- Use `vercel.json` to configure which branches deploy to production
+- Configure staging and production branches within one project
+- Use environment variables to point to different databases

+**Option B: Two Vercel Projects (Alternative)**
-1. **Current project** → Becomes staging (uses staging Supabase)
+- Current project → Becomes staging (uses staging Supabase)
-2. **New project** → Becomes production (uses new production Supabase)
+- New project → Becomes production (uses new production Supabase)

-Both projects will deploy from `main`, but serve different domains and use different databases.
+- Both projects can be configured to deploy from any branch

 ## Migration Steps